 The profiling analysis indicates that the total GPU kernel runtime is approximately 25.2 ms across 4,046 kernel instances, while CUDA API overhead accounts for up to 66.3% of the time, primarily due to cudaStreamSynchronize (4.47 seconds in total).
 Data transfers total 2.95 GB (2.32 GB Device-to-Host and 0.32 GB Device-to-Device), and communication is dominated by NCCL AllGather (580 occurrences, 207.9 ms) and AllReduce (578 occurrences, 17.6 ms).
 Host-side blocks from the OS runtime were also observed, totaling 6.3 seconds.
 These findings suggest a synchronization issue between the CPU and GPU, resulting in the workload being constrained by CPU limitations and GPU usage being restricted by host-side waiting patterns rather than computational inefficiency.

 The analysis revealed four main bottlenecks.
 First, the overhead of Stream Synchronization is very high. cudaStreamSynchronize is called 547,393 times, taking 4.47 seconds, causing severe GPU and CPU concurrency blocking.
 Second, the NCCL communication shows that ncclAllGather and ncclAllReduce consume nearly 64.4% of the GPU kernel time, indicating high communication frequency.
 Third, the kernel is not fully computable.
 Finally, the memory copy pattern is highly volatile.
-A large number of memory copies (548,037) are called, but the average size is only 37.5 bytes per copy, which impacts DMA efficiency and causes CPU cache issues.
+A large number of memory copies (548,037) are called, but the average size is only 37.5 bytes per copy, which impacts DMA efficiency and causes CPU c